buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcElectricCurrentMeasure.md

 # IfcElectricCurrentMeasure

-The value for the movement of electrically charged particles.
+The value for the movement of electrically charged particles.<!-- end of definition -->

 Usually measured in Ampere (A).